CCIP-App/CCIP-Puzzle-Chocolate/README.md

 Modify `config/project.json`, given values for `API_URL` with an base url for OPass server side and for `configURL` with an URL point to configuration file which generated on previous step.

-Then run `yarn build` to build project and deploy everwhere you want to deploy
+Then run `npm run build` to build project and deploy everwhere you want to deploy

 ## Configration file